diyscif/diyscif/scif-thesis.md

 can be installed permanently in buildings, aboard aircraft or naval vessels, designed as mobile units or set up temporarily.
-What unites all SCIF variants is the common goal of creating a designated space with rigorous security practices that thwarts all relevant passive outside observers and active attackers.
+What unites all SCIF variants is the common goal of creating a designated space with rigorous security practices that thwart all relevant passive outside observers and active attackers.

 SCIFs are by no means exclusive to U.S. government institutions.
 They are used internationally by a wide range of actors, from other governments to